Frank Brickey: 1940 Arizona State boys' high school basketball championship

-In the era before state high school divisions were defined by student enrollment, Duncan High School won three consecutive state titles in men's basketball, a feat never repeated in the state of Arizona.
+In the era before state high school divisions were defined by student enrollment, Duncan High School won three consecutive state titles in men's basketball.
 The 1940 title is significant due to the two teams that contended for it.
 Student enrollment at Tucson High School that year was around 3,500.
 The population of the entire town of Duncan, Arizona was 887.
 The Duncan team won, 31–29.
 Among the players on that team were Gene O'Dell, Joe Francese, Jack Lunt, Preston Aker, and Fred Arnet.